 To help with my exploration of this question, I asked some friends and acquaintances for their answers.
+Here are some of the answers people gave me:

 "Math helps to make the world make sense in formulas."